 Colorado Opioid Framework

-In August 2021, after announcing several historic settlements with major drug manufacturers and distributors, the office announced a groundbreaking framework for distributing more than $520 million in opioid settlement dollars throughout the state for addiction treatment, recovery, and prevention programs.
+In August 2021, after announcing several historic settlements with major drug manufacturers and distributors, the office announced a groundbreaking framework for distributing opioid settlement funds.
+To date, more than $700 million in opioid settlement dollars has been secured for addiction treatment, recovery, and prevention programs around the state.

 Proceeds from the settlements include: